Affiliate links on Android Authority may earn us a commission. Learn more.

-So how does Ceramic Shield differ from the latest Gorilla Glass Victus found on Android flagships like the Google Pixel 6?
-According to Corning, Gorilla Glass Victus offers twice the scratch protection of Gorilla Glass 6 and the ability to survive two-meter drops.
-That’s a lot better than the competition but the company doesn’t publish comparative results between its own products, including the Ceramic Shield used on modern iPhones.
+So how does Ceramic Shield differ from the latest Gorilla Glass Victus 2 found on Android flagships?
+According to Corning, Gorilla Glass Victus 2 offers improved drop performance on concrete while still preserving Gorilla Glass Victus’ scratch resistance.
+That’s a lot better than the competition, but the company doesn’t publish comparative results between its own products, including the Ceramic Shield used on modern iPhones.

 Once again, Victus boasts up to two-meter drop protection, even on rough surfaces, and 4x the resistance of competitors’ aluminosilicate glasses.
 It does so all without increasing the thickness of the glass compared to previous generations, according to Corning.